 entry

-Each nominator proposes between two to five photographers.
-Other photographers wishing to submit their work may contact the secretariat.
+Each nominator proposes between one and five photographers.
+Nominated photographers are invited to submit their work for consideration by the independent jury.

 selection